alwinb/reurl/README.md

 API
 ---

-The library exposes a single constructor, `ReUrl`.
+The library exposes a single `ReUrl` class.
-All methods on `ReUrl` objects are immutable.

-In the documentation below:

-- An **URL** is the abstract, mathematical entity;
-  a sequence of tokens as described above.
-- An **URL-string**, is a string representation of an URL.
-- A **ReUrl object**, is a javascript ReUrl object representation of an URL.

 ### Constructors